Prologue

 - where to look for,

-- Part 1 – Today we will be discussing the Windows 10 client end verification to check for policy deployments from Intune and the different log collection options that Windows has available for us.
+- Part 1– Today, we will discuss the Windows 10 client-end verification to check for policy deployments from Intune and the different log collection options that Windows has available.

-- Part 2 (coming soon, stay tuned!) – We will be having a walkthrough of the Windows registry to check information related to Intune management and policy deployments, the important Event paths, and the specific individual log file locations.
+- Part 2 (coming soon, stay tuned!): We will walk through the Windows registry to check information related to Intune management and policy deployments, necessary Event paths, and specific individual log file locations.

 So let’s get started.